Oba Chandler: Investigation

 The Rogers' bodies underwent decomposition while underwater due to hot weather.
 Because of this, they were not identified for a week after their remains were located.

-Joan Rogers and her daughters were not positively identified until a week after their bodies' discovery, by which time Joan's husband and the girls' father, Hal Rogers, had reported them missing in Ohio.
+Joan Rogers and her daughters were not positively identified until a week after their bodies' discovery, by which time Joan's husband, the girls' father, Hal Rogers, had reported them missing in Ohio.
 On June 8, a housekeeper at the Days Inn said the Rogers family's room had not been disturbed and the beds had not been slept in.
 The hotel manager contacted the police.
 Fingerprints found in the room were matched to the bodies, and final confirmation of their identities came from dental records.
 Marine researchers at the University of South Florida estimated from currents and patterns that the victims were thrown from a boat—and not from a bridge or dry land—between two and five days before they were found.
 The Rogers' car, a 1984 Oldsmobile Calais with Ohio license plates, was found at the boat dock by the Courtney Campbell Causeway.

 Facts and arrest

 The case remained unsolved for over three years, partly due to the volume of tips received by police investigators.
 The biggest tip came from a Madeira Beach police bulletin that described a similar rape of a 24-year-old Canadian tourist that occurred two weeks before the Rogers' murders.
 Chandler was arrested for the murders on September 24, 1992.
-His handwritten directions on a brochure found in the Rogers' vehicle and a description of his boat written by Jo Rogers on the brochure were the primary clues that led to him being named a suspect.
+His handwritten directions on a brochure found in the Rogers' vehicle and a description of his boat written by Jo Rogers on the brochure were the primary clues that led to his being named a suspect.
 Local police posted images of Chandler's handwriting on the brochure on billboards in the Tampa Bay area, leading to a call from a former neighbor who provided a copy of a work order Chandler had written.
 This use of billboards by law enforcement in the US was unusual at the time.

 Through handwriting analysis, the two samples were matched.
 A palm print on the brochure was also matched to Chandler, who had sold his boat and left town with his family soon after the billboards appeared.
 Police reported that Chandler and his then-wife moved from their home on Dalton Avenue in Tampa to Port Orange near Daytona Beach.